The online Comment window has expired

 • Default_avatar

-Crystal Jones almost 3 years ago
+Crystal Jones about 3 years ago

 I support Everything that OVP stand for and the work they are doing.
 I am in full support and agreement of OVP receiving the monetary support necessary to keep the program as successful as possible.
 I urge the council to grant OVP the 8.4mil that was requested, in ARPA funds.
 We need OVP operating at full capacity as a resource within our community as much as we need oxygen.
 Please do not let us down!